MagaliFabre/neighborhood_app/README.md

 4. Navigate to the `Frontend_react` directory for the React frontend, and follow the setup instructions in the README.md file.

 ## Features
-- Users can sign up and create accounts with their first name, last name, email address, and upload a copy of a government-approved ID (accepted formats: .jpg, .png, .pdf).
+- Users can sign up and create accounts with their name, email address and password.
 - Real-time tracking of assistance requests and volunteer locations using Google Maps API.
 - Differentiates between one-time tasks and material needs with colored markers on the map.
 - Allows users to click on markers to view request details and volunteer to fulfill the need.
 - Message flow for communication between volunteers and requesters to coordinate assistance.
-- Automatic removal of requests from the map after 5 volunteers have committed or after 24 hours if not fulfilled.
+- Automatic removal of requests from the map after at least volunteers have committed or after 24 hours if not fulfilled.
-- Counter displaying the number of unfulfilled help requests on the homepage, updating without page reloads.
+- Counter displaying the number of unfulfilled help requests on the homepage.

 ## Usage
 1. Start the Rails server by running `rails server` in the `ruby` directory.